 Anatomy of an Automatic Pill Dispenser

 Medication Administration Management

-This medication system allows individuals to self-monitor pill administration while, at the same time, allowing caregivers to track patient compliance.
+This medication system is designed to make it easier for individuals to self-monitor pill administration while at the same time allowing caregivers to visually track patient compliance.
 Caregivers may easily monitor medication schedule adherence by merely examining which unlocked compartments are empty.
-Unlocked compartments with a supply of pills indicate that the patient is behind in taking their prescriptions.
-Caregivers can then remind the patient of a missed pill administration.
+Compartments with a supply of pills that have rotated past indicate that the patient is behind in taking their prescriptions.
+Caregivers can then take appropriate actions.

 Medication Dosing Combinations